martbetz/The-Promura-Project/FAQs.md

 *** WORK IN PROGRESS ***
 </center>

-Where possible, links are provided to original sources; where original sources are no longer available or incomplete, detailed summaries of the original sources are sited.
+Where possible, links are provided to original sources; where original sources are no longer available {in full or in part), detailed summaries of the original sources are sited.

 <!--- <h4>Do you own either of these lenses?</h4>